Bachelor of Fine Arts in Theatre, Emphasis in Design & Technology

 - All BFA theatre majors to serve on a production crew each semester, rotating between a variety of assignments and training.
 That means that every student will be hanging lights, painting scenery, creating props, building costumes or working in the box office.

-View the BFA in theatre (design) degree plan, course offerings and descriptions
+View the BFA theatre with an emphasis in design & technology degree plan, course offerings and descriptions.

 BFA design students are expected to design for Theatre TCU productions.
 Because of our small class sizes, most design students not only design several “paper” projects as class assignments, but also design realized projects with regular budgets, staff and full productions.
 Because we don’t have a graduate program in theatre, all student designers are undergraduates.